-New freelancers, never, ever approach clients asking them to help you get your foot in the door or telling them you’re a beginner who is trying to make a way.
+New freelancers, never, ever approach clients asking them to just give you a chance or telling them you’re just a beginner looking for a chance.

 Asking your clients for a chance is unprofessional.
 It’s unattractive.
-And it can hinder your long-term outcome.
+And it’s bound to hurt your prospects of getting hired.

-Think about it, whether it’s Wi-fi, car insurance or a medical procedure, if someone tries to sell you a service and their marketing strategy is to tell you they’re looking for a chance, your confidence is going to be shaken.
-And it should be.
+Whether it’s Wifi, car insurance or a medical procedure, if someone tries to push a service then tells you they’re just looking for a chance, that’s going to shake your confidence.

-Third, it makes the prospective client feel as if they did you a favor and made a way for you.
-From that point, it’s extremely difficult, if not impossible, to ever change the dynamics to a degree where that business views your labor as a bonafide business.
+From that point, it’s extremely difficult, if not impossible, to change the dynamics to a degree where that business views you as a professional running your own business.

-If you lack experience, focus on your skills and the benefits they can bring.
+If you lack experience, focus on your skills and the benefits they’ll bring.
 Always remember that the epitome of being a freelancer is being a service provider.
-Experienced or not, you’re a business.
+Experienced or not, if you’re offering it for a fee, you’re a business.